-It was just November of last year where Datsun undertook the facelift and CVT automatic introduction of the Datsun Go.
-Undertaking moreover due to the Datsun Go being the vehicle of choice for arguments about safety and how many A-Segment competitors are making vehicles like the Go appear dated and struggling to convince more value-driven consumers.
-Now given the chance to spend a week with the Go CVT the opportunity to spend a week with one would be a chance at redemption would be through the voice of low running costs. a most importantly better road dynamics that made the genesis of the Go so poorly reception in the pool of public opinion but still a fair contender in the market, nevertheless.
+It was just November of last year where Datsun uncovered the facelift and CVT automatic introduction of the Datsun Go.
+An Undertaking moreover due to the Datsun Go being the vehicle of choice for arguments about safety and how many A-Segment competitors are making vehicles like the Go appear dated and struggling to convince more value-driven consumers.
+Now given a chance to spend a week with the Go CVT the opportunity to spend a week with one would be a chance at redemption would be through the voice of low running costs.
+A most importantly better road dynamics that made the genesis of the Go so poorly reception in the pool of public opinion but still a fair contender in the market, nevertheless.

 What’s the Datsun Go like to drive?